ReviewerAngel/BookFlix-Frontend/README.md

 # BookFlix 🏠️🛠️ <a name="about-project"></a>

-<b>BookFlix</b> is a website where users can book a service, cancel a booking.
-The user can also see the details of a service, ratings of the service.
+<b>BookFlix</b> is a website where users can book a service, or cancel a booking.
+The user can also see the details of the service and ratings of the service.

 ## 🛠 Built With <a name="built-with"></a>